-The Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) was a recent (2019-2020), year-long drift campaign with the aim to improve our process-level understanding of the coupled Arctic System (Rabe et al., 2022; Shupe et al., 2022; Nicolaus et al., 2022).
+The Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) was a year-long (2019-2020) drift campaign with the aim to improve our process-level understanding of the coupled Arctic System (Rabe et al., 2022; Shupe et al., 2022; Nicolaus et al., 2022; Fong and et. al., 2023).
 A large number of interdisciplinary efforts in MOSAiC involve physical oceanography parameters, such as ocean temperature and salinity or current velocity.
 Examples include efforts to calculate the solubility of gases, to determine the origin of water masses that transport tracers and organisms, to quantify the contribution of oceanic heat to sea ice formation and melting, or to constrain the variability in ice-nucleating particles of marine origin.
 In addition, the modeling community requires updated oceanic boundary conditions and core parameters for model validation (Heuzé et al., 2023b), while climatological datasets, which are often crucial components in modeling frameworks, need ground-truthing to current conditions.
-However, the diversity of oceanographic equipment used during MOSAiC, and the resulting scattered datasets at various levels of processing and documentation hinder easy access to and utilization of these data, especially for non-physical oceanographers and scientists not involved in the field campaign.
+However, the diversity of oceanographic equipment used during MOSAiC and the resulting scattered datasets at various levels of processing and documentation hinder easy access to and utilization of these data, especially for non-physical oceanographers and scientists not involved in the field campaign.
 In addition, the design of MO-SAiC as a drifting platform complicates the interpretation of oceanographic measurements.
-Superimposed on the annual cycle is the regionality along the more than 3500 km long drift track across the Eurasian basin (Rabe et al., 2022).
-These challenges might entail an inconsistent usage and interpretation of the oceanographical data, and hinder the inter-comparability of individual studies in the future.
+Superimposed on the annual cycle is the regionality along the more than 3500 km long drift track across the Eurasian basin (Figure 1a, Rabe et al., 2022).
+These challenges might lead to an inconsistent usage and interpretation of the oceanographical data and hinder the inter-comparability of individual studies in the future.

-In this study, we compile an accessible and quality-controlled dataset of hydrographic profiles at the highest possible temporal resolution along the drift, and provide derived core parameters (Schulz et al., 2023b), including an interactive data interface (Mieruch, 2023) in the online Ocean Data View webODV (Mieruch and Schlitzer, 2023), which can be consistently used in future disciplinary and interdisciplinary studies.
-Based on this dataset, we present a comprehensive overview of ocean conditions during the MOSAiC drift, discuss their effect on the coupled system, and - as far as possible - discriminate between spatial and temporal signals.
-This description of the state of the Eurasian Arctic Ocean in 2019-2020, and the comparison of commonly used climatological datasets to these modern data, will also aid the evaluation of ocean models.
+In this study, we compile an accessible and quality-controlled dataset of hydrographic profiles at the highest possible temporal resolution along the drift and provide derived core parameters (Schulz et al., 2023b), including an interactive data interface (Mieruch, 2023) in the online Ocean Data View webODV (Mieruch and Schlitzer, 2023), which can be used consistently in future disciplinary and interdisciplinary studies.
+Based on this dataset, we present a comprehensive overview of ocean conditions during the MOSAiC drift, discuss their effect on the coupled system and to the extent possible discriminate between spatial and temporal signals.
+This description of the state of the Eurasian Arctic Ocean in 2019-2020 and the comparison of commonly used climatological datasets to these modern data will also aid the evaluation of ocean models.

-The structure of this paper is as follows: In section 2, we provide a brief overview of the methods and instrumentation used in this study (more detailed information is available in the Appendix).
-Section 3 describes the geography along the drift track of MOSAiC, and in section 4 we summarize the water column structure and water mass distribution.
-Section 5 then focuses on dynamic features, such as surface and tidal current variability and eddies; and parameters related to ocean mixing, such as the vertical diffusivity and heat fluxes, are presented in sec-tion 6.
-In section 7, we compare MOSAiC results to existing climatologies.
-In the discussion (section 8), we contextualize the MOSAiC data by comparing them to previous findings, and we discuss the implications of these results for other sci-entific disciplines.
-Finally, section 9 summarizes the main findings and concludes the paper.
+The structure of this paper is as follows.
+In Section 2, we provide a brief overview of the methods and instrumentation used in this study (more detailed information is available in the supplemental material Text S1).
+Section 3 describes the geography along the drift track of MOSAiC and in Section 4 we summarize the water column structure and water mass distribution.
+Section 5 then focuses on dynamic features, such as surface and tidal current variability and eddies.
+Parameters related to ocean mixing, such as the vertical diffusivity and heat fluxes, are presented in Section 6.
+In Section 7, we compare MOSAiC results to existing climatologies.
+In the discussion (Section 8), we contextualize the MOSAiC data by comparing them to previous findings and we discuss the implications of these results for other scientific disciplines.
+Finally, Section 9 summarizes the main findings and concludes the paper.

-2. Methods and Instrumentation
+2. Methods and instrumentation